kelliraehanson/Computer-Architecture/notes.md

     - Usually arranged in a level hierarchy
     - Cache Miss means you're trying to access memory that is not ye tin the cache.
     - Cache Hit means the memory you want is in the cache already.

+Numbers and Values:
+Values exist regardless of how we write them down.
+    - There are 12 apples:
+        - 12 apples(decimal)
+        - 1100 apples(binary)
+        - C apples(hexadecimal)
+(The number of apples is the same-- we're just writing it in different bases.
+Like different languages!)

+Number Bases:
+The number base refers to how many individual digits that number system has.
+    - Decimal has 10 digits(0, 1, 2, 3, 4, 5, 6, 7, 8, 9) so it is base 10.
+    - Binary has 2 digits (0, 1) so it is base 2.
+Abinary digit is called a bit for short.
+    - Hexadecimal has 16 digits(0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F) so it is base 16.
+    (Hexadecimal is often called "hex" for short.)
+    - Octal has 8 digits(0, 1, 2, 3, 4, 5, 6, 7) so it is base 8.
+(Not frequently used.)

+Terminology:
+    - Byte: 8 bits.
+Max value: 255 decimal, FF hex.
+Min value 0.
+    - Nibble: 4 bits.
+Max value: 15 decimal, F hex.
+Min value 0.
+    - Octet: synonym for byte.
+    - Decimal: A base-10 numbering system, the one you already know.
+    - Hexadecimal or hex: A base-16 numbering system.
+    - Binary: A base-2 numbering system.
+    - Octal: A rarely-used base-8 numbering stysem.

+The Octal Trap:
+Even though octal (base 8) is rarely used, you can specify octal numbers in many languages with a leading zero:
+    int x = 12; // Decimal
+    int y = 012; // Octal, decimal value 10!
+Don't pad decimal numbers with leading zeros!

+Bitwise Operations: